 Things that Go Beep in the Night

-The story starts late one night a few years ago, with MIT Professor Marin Soljačić (pronounced Soul-ya-cheech), standing in his pajamas, staring at his cell phone on the kitchen counter.
-It was probably the sixth time that month that he was awakened by his mobile phone beeping to let him know that he had forgotten to charge it.
+The WiTricity story begins late one night with MIT Professor Marin Soljačić (pronounced Soul-ya-cheech) standing in his pajamas, staring at his mobile phone on the kitchen counter.
+It was the sixth time that month that he was awakened by his phone beeping to let him know that he had forgotten to charge it.
 At that moment, it occurred to him: “There is electricity wired all through this house, all through my office—everywhere.
 This phone should take care of its own charging!”
-But to make this possible, one would have to find a way to transfer power from the existing wired infrastructure to the cell phone—without wires.
+But to make this possible, one would have to find a way to transfer power from the existing wired infrastructure to the phone—without wires.
 Soljačić started thinking of physical phenomena that could make this dream a reality.

 WiTricity Technology is Born